← Back to Collection

 • Denomination: One Half Percent

-• Grade: Unissued archival proof (colourless embossing, printed SPECIMEN)
+• Grade: Unissued archival proof (colourless embossing with printed SPECIMEN)

 • Status: Held